JouvalSomer/Poseidon-HBV-in-Python/README.md

 - Direct download link for the Excel model: [Model Spreadsheet](https://amir.eng.uci.edu/downloads/Model_Spreadsheet_Final.xlsx)

 Special thanks to the authors of these papers, the creator of the YouTube video, and Prof. Andras Bardossy for their valuable contributions to understanding and simulating hydrological processes.

+This Excel model was then further developed by incorporating some more fetures from 3.

+3. Seibert, J. (2005).
+HBV light Version 2: User’s Manual.
+Stockholm University, Department of Physical Geography and Quaternary Geology.